Are you a personal lines-broker agent in California? If so, the California Assembly Bill 1696 requires you to obtain a $10,000 surety bond.

 How can a personal lines-broker agent acquire a bond?

 Acquiring a surety bond is a pretty straightforward process.
-Here’s a simplified guide in obtaining one:
+Here’s a simplified guide to obtaining one:

 Step 1: Look for the right Surety